STOCD/OSCR--Archive/README.md

 ## Licence

-This project is under The Unlicense
+OSCR and its source code is licensed under GPLv3